- Blog

 Let’s break down some key points about LGSOC:

-- Rarity: LGSOC accounts for less than 10% of all ovarian cancers.
+- Rarity: LGSOC accounts for approximately 2% to 5% of all ovarian cancers

-- Age: The median age at diagnosis is 45-55 years, significantly younger than other ovarian cancers.
+- Age: The median age at diagnosis is 45, significantly younger than other ovarian cancers

 Understanding these unique characteristics is the first step in improving outcomes for women diagnosed with LGSOC.

-September 9 is LGSOC Awareness Day: A Day to Amplify Our Voices
+September 9 is LGSOC Awareness Day: A Growing Movement

 Now, you might be wondering, “Why do we need a special day for LGSOC?”
 The answer is simple yet powerful: awareness saves lives.